From accountant to the ASX: How Roby Sharon-Zipser built hipages

 Learn how hipages CEO Roby Sharon-Zipser transformed Australia's trade services industry by turning a home renovation problem into a successful ASX-listed marketplace

-In the early 2000s, Roby Sharon-Zipser’s struggle with a home renovation project sparked an idea that would transform Australia’s trade services industry.
+In the early 2000s, Roby Sharon-Zipser’s struggle with a home renovation project sparked an idea that would go on to transform Australia’s trade services industry.
 As a newly married accountant looking to transition from his previous business, Mr Sharon-Zipser found himself in a dilapidated apartment, facing the daunting task of renovation.
 The challenge of finding reliable tradespeople and navigating the complexities of home improvement projects revealed a significant gap in the market, which provided Mr Sharon-Zipser with the impetus to start what is now an ASX-listed company with a current market capitalisation of about $166 million that services about 35,000 tradies across Australia and New Zealand.

 At the time of his renovations, options for connecting homeowners with tradespeople were limited.
 The Yellow Pages dominated the landscape, with businesses competing for prominence through large advertisements.
 However, this system provided little assurance of quality or reliability.
 As an accountant by training (with a Bachelor of Commerce from UNSW Business School) Mr Sharon-Zipser recognised the need for a solution that could address the myriad questions homeowners faced: How to assess the quality of tradespeople?
 What are the renovation rules for apartments?
 Who handles project management?
 What are the expected costs?
 How can quality be assured?